_ ContraPloy Notes _

 Acknowledgments

 Thanks to Mrs. Swift for letting me work on this occasionally.
-Also thanks to Andy Pearson, who provided helpful ideas and feedback on the web site and on version II.
+Also thanks to Andy Pearson, who provided helpful ideas and feedback on the web site.
+However, that was a long time ago, and he may no longer want to admit involvement.

 What is the inspiration for the game?